-1 Introduction
+1. Introduction

 Wastes are secondary biomass, as they are derived from primary biomass (trees, vegetables, meat) during different stages of their production or use.
 MSW is an important source of waste biomass, and much of it comes from renewables like food scraps, lawn clippings, leaves, and papers.
 Nonrenewable components of MSW like plastics, glass, and metals are not considered biomass.
 The combustible part of MSW is at times separated and sold as refuse-derived fuel (RDF).
-Sewage sludge that contains human excreta, fat, grease, and food wastes is an important biomass source.
+The sewage sludge that contains human excreta, fat, grease, and food wastes is an important biomass source.
 Another waste is sawdust, produced in sawmills during the production of lumber from wood.

 Municipal solid waste (MSW) incineration has advantages of energy recovery and weight/volume reduction.
-However, as environmental protection be- comes more and more important, the emission control on MSW incineration is also increasingly important.
+However, as environmental protection becomes more and more important, emission control on MSW incineration is also increasingly important.
 Municipal solid waste (MSW) processing is still a present problem in Indonesia.
-Approximately 65 ton of waste is produced annually in Indonesia.
-Only 7% of the waste is recycled while 69% of waste is discharged into 94 Final Processing Site
+Approximately 65 tons of waste is produced annually in Indonesia.
+Only 7% of the waste is recycled, while 69% of waste is discharged into 94 Final Processing Site (landfill) throughout the country, and the rest 24% is discharged directly to the environment as illegal dumping [1][2].
+The study case in his paper is Final Processing Site TPA Putri Cempo Surakarta in Central Java, Indonesia.
+TPA Putri Cempo in Surakarta has been operated since 1987, with a capacity of 100,000 tons